not-a-feature/technopause/README.md

 # technopause
 Emergecy button for a quick TECHNOPAUSE

-Plays a mp3 or wav after the 'emergency button' was hit
+Plays a random mp3 or wav after the 'emergency button' was hit

 Based on:
 - Arduino Uno (or any other Micro Controller)
 - DFPlayer Mini

+# Used Parts
+- Arduino Uno (or any other Micro Controller)
+- DFPlayer Mini
+- Mirco SD Card
+- Emergency Button (wich closes the circuit)
+- 2x 1kOhm Resistors
+- Audio Jack
-- a button
+- (Optional) Switch
+- (Optional) 5v PowerJack 2X5.5MM

 # Setup
 - Copy your song to a microSD card (Name of file: 0001.mp3 or 0001.wav)